SteveGilham/altcover/README.md

 ## Building

 You will need Visual Studio VS2017 (Community Edition) v15.5 or later with F# language support.
-The NUnit3 Test Runner will simplify the basic in-IDE development cycle
+The NUnit3 Test Runner will simplify the basic in-IDE development cycle.
+Note that some of the unit tests expect that the separate build of an assembly under Mono has taken place; there will be half a dozen file-not-found failures when running the unit tests in Visual Studio from clean.

 ### Bootstrapping